 - 1. Perform an initial damage assessment.
 Use of an airplane, helicopter or drone to patrol the system is a quick way to assess widespread damage.
-(See Section 934.50, Florida Statutes, for guidelines on drone use) - Once the damage has been assessed, notify FECA of the following (see Requesting Assistance Format for providing via e-mail in a spreadsheet): - a.
+(See Section 934.50, Florida Statutes, for guidelines on drone use) - 2.
+Once the damage has been assessed, notify FECA of the following: - a.
 The number and type of personnel, equipment, and materials that FECA should procure for the member by phone and input the request in the Cooperative Mutual Aid web based program (see Requesting Assistance Format for providing via e-mail in a spreadsheet); - b.
 The location the personnel should report to; - c.
 Weather and road conditions; - d.
 A rough estimate as to how long help may be needed; - e.
-The maximum number of meters that were interrupted at the height of the storm, and the approximate number of meters presently that are out in each county, which can be emailed to Outagenumbers@embarqmail.com.
-For those co-ops that have outage information that is displayed by countythis information available on their public web page, further outage reporting is not required but estimated.
-However, anticipated restoration times still must be reported to statewide, which will report them to the state EOC.
+The maximum number of meters that were interrupted at the height of the storm, and the approximate number of meters presently out in each county, which can be emailed to Outagenumbers@embarqmail.com.
+For those co-ops that have outage information that is displayed by county available on their public web page, further outage reporting is not required but estimated restoration times still must be reported to statewide, which will report them to the state EOC.
 Those co-ops that do not have an outage map that displays meters out by county will have to manually report outage information to statewide on the schedule determined by the EOC, - 3.
 FECA will contact the other Florida co-ops and other statewide associations to obtain the requested assistance from co-ops and municipalities that are on the NRECA/FEMA Mutual Aid List.
 FECA will provide the assisting co-ops a copy of the requesting co-op's specific information that is in FECA's emergency work plan manual.
-FECA also can assist with obtaining assistance from the IOU's in Florida including their contract crews, however, each co-op must individually assess whether to sign a mutual aid agreement with an IOU.

-4.5.
-If the number of personnel requested by all of the co-ops that need assistance cannot be obtained, the personnel will be rationed among those requesting assistance.
+FECA also can assist with obtaining assistance from the IOU's in Florida including their contract crews, however, each co-op must individually assess whether to sign a mutual aid agreement with an IOU. - 4.
+If the number of personnel requested by all of the co-ops that need assistance cannot be obtained, the personnel will be rationed among those requesting assistance. - 5.
+The host co-op must be prepared to house, feed, and generally take care of the assisting personnel when they arrive.

-- 5.6.
-The host co-op must be prepared to house, feed, and generally take care of the assisting personnel when they arrive. - 6.7.
-Assistance from vendors and any utilities that are not parties to the NRECA/FEMA Mutual Aid agreement must be pursued by the member co-op, through a competitive bidding process as required by FEMA.
+- 6. Assistance from vendors and any utilities that are not parties to the NRECA/FEMA Mutual Aid agreement must be pursued by the member co-op, through a competitive bidding process as required by FEMA.
 FECA can assist if necessary.
 Note that the bidding process must consider women-owned and minority-owned businesses.
 To make women and minority businesses aware of your contracting opportunities, contact your regional or federal Small Business Administration offices to receive a list of these types of businesses in your area.
 Also check with the State to see if it has compiled a list of women and minority vendors, contractors and subcontractors that co-ops can review before essential support services are needed. - 7.
-As soon as possible, the co op shall report outage numbers (which can be emailed to Outagenumbers@embarqmail.com) and anticipated restoration dates to FECA by county, which FECA will aggregate and report to the Florida EOC in Tallahassee. - 8.
-The assisting crews may be called home at any time by their co-op's management.
+The assisting crews may be called home at any time by their coop's management.
 In addition, their management may elect to rotate the crew personnel as they deem necessary.
-FECA is available to assist with the rotation, and in any event should be notified that crews will be rotated. - 9.
+FECA is available to assist with the rotation, and in any event should be notified that crews will be rotated. - 8.
 FECA will be available 24/7 to work with the State EOC in the event that a member co-op needs assistance at the State EOC level.